-Central to Wesley’s mission is our commitment to service and social action.
-There are a number of ways you can make a difference with Wesley, with the Social Action Ministry serving as a hub for our social justice activities.
+Service and social action are central to Wesley’s mission.
+You can make a difference with Wesley, with the Social Action Ministry serving as a hub for our social justice activities.
 Read on to learn more!

 Social Action Ministry

 Our Vision and Mission: The Social Action Ministry is committed to publicly witnessing, advocating, and providing opportunities to act, encouraging Wesley to prophetically bring God’s vision to reality.

 Our Roots: We find inspiration in the United Methodist Social Creed and Litany and Social Principles.
 Several years ago Missions Committee and Social Action Committee merged under the ethos “mission in action and action in mission.”
 Today Social Action Ministry supports mission activities at Wesley as well as in the local community, nation, and world.

 Our Legacy: Wesley has a rich history of promoting social action towards fighting hunger, peace and justice activities, fair trade, and environmental consciousness that we uphold with events that we organize and participate in year after year, including CROP Hunger Walk, Peace with Justice Sunday, and an alternative holiday market.

 Our Focus: Each year we choose a few topics to focus on that we believe to be particularly relevant in this time and place.
 Our 2017-2018 theme was Incarceration — which has aftershocks in communities and families, often results in disenfranchisement and homelessness, puts financial and administrative strain on local government units, and traps some individuals in cycles of recidivism.
 Previously, we’ve focused on issues related to poverty, racism, immigration and more.
 Interested in joining the Social Action Ministry team?
 Contact Craig Chamberlain (firstname.lastname@example.org) or Elaine Bearden (email@example.com).